PaimaStudios/paima-engine/paima-standalone/user-documentation/2 - deploying-l2-smart-contract.md

 - `providerOrURL` (URL to an RPC node of the target network you want to deploy on.
 Default included RPC is for the Milkomeda C1 devnet)
 - `network_id` (The network id of the target network you want to deploy on.)

-You will notice that the current config is setup for targetting a `testnet` network.
+You will notice that the current config is setup for targeting a `testnet` network.
 Feel free to also create a `mainnet` network config in the future for your mainnet deployment.

 Once you have filled out the above fields, your config is ready-to-go.